Issue Brief // Warrants & Due Process

 Leadership

-A real leader must be willing to stand up to their own party.
+A real leader must be willing to put constitutional limits first.

 • Constitutional rights should matter more than partisan convenience.